-Author events are a big part of what we do, please below for information about forthcoming and past events.
+Author events are a big part of what we do (see above the amazing Margaret Atwood in front of her window display created by the very clever Shaun & Phillippa), please below for information about forthcoming and past events.
 If you would like to be added to an email update list for information about events, please email your contact details to firstname.lastname@example.org.

 "A kind of dream bookshop and small town cafe."
 Neil Gaiman

 EVENTS PROGRAMME 2016

 All our events are ticketed, click here to book online or call the shop on 01835 824087.

 Fri 6th May, 6.30pm - Wine Tasting event with Alliance Wines

 Join us to taste a selection of 14 wines sourced by Alliance Wines for our Spring List.
 Since 1984, Alliance Wine has vigorously pursued the path less trodden.
 Tireless in their quest for the extraordinary, and hungry for wines with soul and personality - we love discovering new and exciting wines from this very special supplier.

 To book: click here to book online, or call the shop on 01835 824087.
 Please note, if you book for this event along with our James Morton event (details below), the second ticket is HALF PRICE.